manuelpuchta/manuelpuchta.de/content/blog/2025-year-in-review/2025-year-in-review.md

 ![Having good food at FREA](./recap-2.jpg)

 9. Enjoyed a [PUP](https://youtu.be/aa3Afg3fzAQ?si=av2t0_Y42fkqhF-6) concert at Hole44.
-10. Spent time on Borkum with Linnea's family.
+10. We spent time on Borkum with Linnea's family, and on the way to the island we enjoyed two days in Groningen (what a beautiful and livable city!).

 ![Borkum beach](./recap-5.jpg)